surajit2908/example/README.md

 I've added required middleware in __construct but it's not wotking.
 There's must be some mistakes.

 In admin, Products module
 Sub-categories should come Category wise.
-It's undone.
+I can but It's undone.

 I can work a lot better than this.